danklotz/openNotes/micro-reviews.md

 - [Wonder Woman 1984](https://www.imdb.com/title/tt7126948/?ref_=fn_al_tt_1).
 Does not work for me at all.
 - [Kate](https://www.imdb.com/title/tt7737528/?ref_=fn_al_tt_1).
 Another woman-assassin movie.
 I think the movie is better than it's scores/reviews suggest.
 If you like this kind of movie, hard action and/or the Japanese setting I would recommend it.
 - [Mortal Kombat, 2021](https://www.imdb.com/title/tt0293429/?ref_=hm_tpks_tt_i_19_pd_tp1_cp).
 The only thing I managed to like about this movie is the trailer.
 - [Jungle Cruise](https://www.imdb.com/title/tt0870154/?ref_=hm_tpks_tt_i_1_pd_tp1_cp).
-Like "Pirates of the Caribbean" this movie about a Disneyworld themepark ride, but it fails to capture the magic of the setting.
+Like "Pirates of the Caribbean" this movie about a Disney theme park ride, but it fails to capture the magic of the setting.
 - [Wrath of Man](https://www.imdb.com/title/tt11083552/?ref_=hm_tpks_tt_i_3_pd_tp1_cp).
 One of the worse Guy Richie/Jason Statham Movies.
 The basic setting and ideas did not convince me.
 - [Hitman's Wife's Bodyguard](https://www.imdb.com/title/tt8385148/?ref_=nv_sr_srsg_0).
 Basically an over-the-top sequel to "The Hitman's Bodyguard": Little continuity, more crazy jokes and less interesting plot.
 Good if you like this kind of movie.
 - [The Hitman's Bodyguard](https://www.imdb.com/title/tt1959563/?ref_=nv_sr_srsg_6).
 A funny action movie, which is at time annoying and a bit too long.
 - [Murder on the Orient Express](https://www.imdb.com/title/tt3402236/?ref_=nm_knf_i4).
 A good movie with amazing cinematography.
 - [Death on the Nile](https://www.imdb.com/title/tt7657566/?ref_=nv_sr_srsg_0).
 A mediocre movie with amazing cinematography.
 - [Fantastic Beasts: The Secrets of Dumbledore](https://www.imdb.com/title/tt4123432/).
 Silly movie with very bad story telling which does not understand its strengths and weaknesses.
 - [Moon Knight](https://www.imdb.com/title/tt10234724).
-The series has a good start, but othen gets lost details and boring settings.
+The series has a good start, but often gets lost details and boring settings.
 Overall mediocre.
 - [The King's Man](https://www.imdb.com/title/tt6856242/).
-The movie has some beatyful pictures, but overall it felt like a waste of time.
+The movie has some beatiful pictures, but overall it felt like a waste of time.
 - ⭐️ [The Worlds End](https://www.imdb.com/title/tt1213663/?ref_=ttls_li_tt).
 I like all the Edgar Wright movies, nit this is the one I enjoyed the most (or baby driver?).
-It is a great comedy with an absurd stories and some slick cinematography; best enjoyed with some friends, a beer and withouth knowledge of what to expect.
+It is a great comedy with an absurd stories and some slick cinematography; best enjoyed with some friends, a beer and without knowledge of what to expect.
 - [The Nice Guys](https://www.imdb.com/title/tt3799694/?ref_=tt_sims_tt_i_1).
 This is a great movie that a lot of time draws its comedic elements from reality.
 Which is great.
 Also the 70s feeling are just great.
 - [James Bond: No time to die](https://www.imdb.com/title/tt2382320/?ref_=nm_flmg_act_6).
 I this this is a not particularly good movie of a not particularly good franchise.
-I did like the opening in Italy and some shots are beatyful.
+I did like the opening in Italy and some shots are beatiful.
 However, all in all it feels like a movie that should have been one hour long got a runtime of almost tree!
 - [Logan Lucky](https://www.imdb.com/title/tt5439796/?ref_=nv_sr_srsg_0).
 This is one of the best heist movies out there.
 It has it all: Funny, witty, thoughtful, super satisfying conclusion.
 - ⭐️ [A Series of Unfortunate Events (Netflix Series)](https://www.imdb.com/title/tt4834206/?ref_=nv_sr_srsg_2).
 This is a visual stunning series with a magical plot, but no magic in it.
 Maybe not for everyone but I've been blown away.
 - [Red Notice](https://www.imdb.com/name/nm1428524/?ref_=ttfc_fc_wr2).
 A bad heist movie with Dwayne Johnson and Ryan Reynolds.
 I like the genre, but the movie not so.